mdcutone/psychopy-demo-plugin/README.md

 ```

 You can also build packages and use `pip` to install them or put them up on a
 public repository for others to download.

-You can see the plugin in action by running the following code after installing
+Runing the following code will show
-it:
+the effect of the plugin package on `Rect`:

 ```python
 from psychopy import visual, core, plugins